-expenditures actually incurred through the close of September 2021.
-Therefore, at present, after accounting for the amount of the recovery bonds that were actually issued pursuant to the Initial AB 1054 Capital Expenditure Decision, PG&E's remaining wildfire-related mitigation spending required by § 8386.3(e) and available for securitization pursuant to § 3280(n) is now approximately \$2,359,952,000 (i.e., \$3,210,000,000 less \$850,048,000).
+In D.22-08-004 (the Second AB 1054 Capital Expenditure Decision, with the Initial AB 1054 Capital Expenditure Decision, the Previous AB 1054 Capital Expenditure Decisions), the Commission approved PG&E's Application for issuance of a Financing Order for a second series of recovery bonds up to approximately \$1.4 billion.
+Of that approved total, in November 2022, \$983,362,000 in recovery bonds were issued, which included \$975,000,000 fire risk mitigation capital expenditures actually incurred from the period beginning October 2021 through October 2022.
+Therefore, at present, after accounting for the amount of the recovery bonds that were actually issued pursuant to the Previous AB 1054 Capital Expenditure Decisions, PG&E's remaining wildfirerelated mitigation spending required by § 8386.3(e) and available for securitization pursuant to § 3280(n) is now \$1,384,952,000 (i.e., \$3,210,000,000 less \$1,825,048,000).

-Here, we address PG&E's second of a series of proposed securitization financing transactions regarding its fire risk mitigation capital expenditures under these statutory provisions.
-To a fair degree, this proceeding is very similar to PG&E's application in the Initial AB 1054 Capital Expenditure Decision.
-Essentially, the present Application picks up directly from the Initial AB 1054 Capital Expenditure Decision, seeking to securitize such capital expenditures that were not included in or were incurred after the issuance of PG&E's November 2021 recovery bonds (issued pursuant to the Initial AB 1054 Capital Expenditure Decision).
+Here, we address PG&E's third of a series of proposed securitization financing transactions regarding its fire risk mitigation capital expenditures under these statutory provisions.10 This proceeding is similar to PG&E's application in the Previous AB 1054 Capital Expenditure Decisions.
+Essentially, the present Application picks up directly from the Previous AB 1054 Capital Expenditure Decisions, seeking to securitize such capital expenditures that were not included in or were incurred after the issuance of PG&E's November 2021 recovery bonds (issued pursuant to the Initial AB 1054 Capital Expenditure